Castelvill/SandstormBox/README.md

     MOUSE_TEXT_SKIP *number* - set the number of skipped iterations when mouse is selecting the text.
 Number cannot be lower than 1.

 Engine will execute these commands only on startup before its main loop.
-Keep in mind you can still execute new scripts at runtime
+Keep in mind you can still execute new scripts at runtime.

 ## Allegro5

-To install allegro go here: https://github.com/liballeg/allegro_wiki/wiki/Quickstart.
+To install allegro5 go here: https://github.com/liballeg/allegro_wiki/wiki/Quickstart.

 ## Build

 To build and use the SandstormBox engine you need the Allegro5 library and the Make program.

-After meeting this condition you can build the engine with:
+After meeting these conditions you can build the engine with:

     make